vishvAsa/devaH/AryaH/hindukaH/classes/shaktayaH/meta/MT_lekhAH/2022-02-08_on-the-rise-of-the-matRka-s-and-the-goddess-chamuN.md

 He \[then\] offers the blood \[of the sacrificed bull\] as bali with a bunch of *Butea frondosa* leaves to Rudra and his troops with \[the incantations\]:

-&gt; “O Rudra, those armies, which you have to the East (to the South; to the West; to the North; upwards; downwards), to them is this bali.
+> “O Rudra, those armies, which you have to the East (to the South; to the West; to the North; upwards; downwards), to them is this bali.
 Obeisance be to them and to you.”
 </details>
 </details>
 </div>